tychonievich/cso1-s2022/markdown/manpage.md

 :::example
 Consider the function `char *strsep(char **stringp, const char *delim)`{.c}.
 It returns a `char *`, which is a single token of a string after it is split on `delim`.
-But the input string, instead of being a normal `char *` is a `char **`. this is because it modifies the argument to point to the string following the split.
+But the input string, instead of being a normal `char *` is a `char **` so that the function can modify the argument to point to the string following the split.

 Inside this function, there is something like the following: